 Format your drawings with the correct set of tools.
 This CAD template enables you as a designer to spend your time on what matters – the design!

-Things to consider for wall section detail
+Elements to consider for wall section detailing

 Bearing vs non-bearing wall sections